statbiophys/soNNia/README.md

 | classifiers.py                                 | Linear, SoniaRatio                               |

 The classes EvaluateModel, SequenceGeneration, SoniaPaired, SoNNiaPaired, SoNNiaTransfer and SoNNia have similar behaviour to the ones defined in the [SONIA](https://github.com/statbiophys/SONIA) package and we refer to its documentation for the usage.
-As an example, the basic import and initialization of the signle chain SoniaLeftposRightpos model
+As an example, the basic import and initialization of the single-chain SoniaLeftposRightpos model
 ```
 from sonia.sonia_leftpos_rightpos import SoniaLeftposRightpos
 qm=SoniaLeftposRightpos()